SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 The `Configure<CloudFoundryApplicationOptions>(Configuration)` method call uses the Options framework to bind the `vcap:application` configuration values to an instance of `CloudFoundryApplicationOptions`.

-The the `Configure<CloudFoundryServicesOptions>(Configuration)` does the same, but binds the `vcap:services` values to an instance of `CloudFoundryServicesOptions`.
+The `Configure<CloudFoundryServicesOptions>(Configuration)` does the same, but binds the `vcap:services` values to an instance of `CloudFoundryServicesOptions`.

 Both of these method calls also add these objects to the service container as `IOptions`.

-Once this is done you can then gain access to these configuration objects in the Controllers or Views of an application using normal Dependency Injection.
+Once this is done you can access these configuration objects in the Controllers or Views of an application using normal Dependency Injection.

-Here is an example controller which illustrates how to do this:
+Here is an example controller that illustrates how to do this:

 ```
 #using Steeltoe.Extensions.Configuration.CloudFoundry;